kqw94/Sequences-of-Objects/README.md

 This repository contains a TensorFlow implementation of SO.
 The repository is separated in two main parts: (1) object detector; (2) sequence classifier.
 Here we apply [SSD](http://arxiv.org/abs/1512.02325) as our object detector, and LSTM as our sequence classifier.

-## object detector minimal example
+## Object detector minimal example

 The [object_detection.py](object_detector/notebooks/object_detection.py) contains a minimal example of object detection pipeline.